calebnayager/CarRentalSystem/README.md

 -Save and load data automatically (so you don’t lose anything when closing the app)

 How to Run the Project?

-1.Make sure you have Java installed (Java 8 or higher).
+1. Make sure you have Java installed (Java 8 or higher).

-2.Download the file "CarRentalSystem.jar." on GIthub by clicking on the jar file and selectin goption view raw.
+2. Download the file "CarRentalSystem.jar." on GIthub by clicking on the jar file and selectin goption view raw.

-3.Double-click it once downloaded - make sure you have a IDE such as Jgrasp Installed
+3. Double-click it once downloaded - make sure you have a IDE such as Jgrasp Installed

-4.The GUI will open automaticallly
+4. The GUI will open automaticallly

 How to Operate the System?

 1. Adding a Vehicle

--Click on “Add Vehicle”
+- Click on “Add Vehicle”

--Enter: Vehicle ID (e.g. V001)
+- Enter: Vehicle ID (e.g. V001)

--Make (e.g. Toyota)
+- Make (e.g. Toyota)

--Model (e.g. Corolla)
+- Model (e.g. Corolla)

--Price per day (e.g. 450)
+- Price per day (e.g. 450)

--Click Save/Add - Your new vehicle will now appear in the vehicle list.
+- Click Save/Add - Your new vehicle will now appear in the vehicle list.

- 2.Renting a Vehicle
+ 2. Renting a Vehicle

--Go to the Rent Vehicle tab/button.
+- Go to the Rent Vehicle tab/button.

--Choose a Vehicle ID from the list (make sure it’s available).
+- Choose a Vehicle ID from the list (make sure it’s available).

--Enter:
+- Enter:

-1.Customer name
+1. Customer name

-2.Number of rental days
+2. Number of rental days

--Click Rent Vehicle
+- Click Rent Vehicle

--The system will calculate the total rental cost and mark the car as “Rented.”
+- The system will calculate the total rental cost and mark the car as “Rented.”
+-

-3.Returning a Vehicle
+3. Returning a Vehicle

--Open the Return Vehicle section.
+- Open the Return Vehicle section.

--Enter the Vehicle ID of the rented car.
+- Enter the Vehicle ID of the rented car.

--The system will automatically calculate:
+- The system will automatically calculate:

-1.Days rented
+1. Days rented

-2.Total revenue earned
+2. Total revenue earned

--Click Return Vehicle - The vehicle will be set back to “Available.”
+- Click Return Vehicle - The vehicle will be set back to “Available.”

-4.Viewing Revenue
+4. Viewing Revenue

--You can view your total revenue in the stats or dashboard area.
+- You can view your total revenue in the stats or dashboard area.

 Data Files

--The system uses two files to store your data:
+- The system uses two files to store your data:

-1.vehicles.dat - keeps your added vehicles
+1. vehicles.dat - keeps your added vehicles

-2.rentals.dat - keeps rental info
+2. rentals.dat - keeps rental info

 *Notes

--The system is completely OOP-based (Classes etc).
+- The system is completely OOP-based (Classes etc).

--All data is saved when the program closes.
+- All data is saved when the program closes.

 -If you want to view the code you can view it on Github through "COM/CARRENTAL" FOLDER AND SELECT THE ".JAVA" FILES ONLY.

-Author
+Author:

 Created by: Caleb Nayager